JaspreetRFSingh/geo-tax/README.md

 # GeoTax — Multi-Jurisdiction Tax Calculation Engine

-A distributed, multi-jurisdiction tax calculation microservice in Java that mirrors what Uber's tax platform likely does at its core.
+A distributed, multi-jurisdiction tax calculation microservice in Java that mirrors what a large-scale mobility platform's tax system would do at its core.

 - **Correct**: Uses `BigDecimal` for precise financial calculations and adheres to India's GST rules.
 - **Scalable**: Handles many rides per minute with low latency.